neilmayhew/cabal-targets/README.md

 # `cabal-targets` #

-List the targets in a Cabal project
+List the targets in a Cabal project, using the [cabal-plan](https://hackage.haskell.org/package/cabal-plan) library

 ## Synopsis ##